misalcedo/bloom/README.md

 Building on the target machine is beneficial to ensure our gem can be downloaded from a central store and will work anywhere.
 However, for internal-only gems building in a CI pipeline would greatly reduce installation time.

+Also, the result type returned in the remove methods has no Drop trait logic.
+Therefore, we can safeluy return it by value.
+Otherwise, we could treat the result as a managed struct and call a drop method on it.
+However, this would only be supported autoamtically in the FFI case.
+The C library would need to introduce calls to free the result wherever necessary.

 # Security
 We can sign gem output and install with high security to secure our supply chain.
 See [RubyGems - Security](https://guides.rubygems.org/security/) for more details.